nicolas-goasguen/fastapi-user-registration/README.md

 # User Registration API

-This repository contains an implementation of API user registration and verification.
+This repository provides an API for user registration and email verification using FastAPI.

 ## Features

-* Create a user with an email and a password.
+- Register a user with email and password
-* Email the user with a 4 digits code.
+- Send a 4-digit verification code via email
-* Activate a user account with the 4 digits code received using basic authentication.
+- Activate a user account using HTTP Basic Auth with the received code
-* The user has only one minute to use this code.
-An error is raised if used after that.

-##
+- The verification code is valid for 1 minute only

 ## Architecture

-### Docker services architecture
+### Docker Services

-This backend project is structured in Docker services as follows:
+This project is structured into the following Docker services:

-- **FastAPI**: The Python backend API to handle user registration and activation.
+- **FastAPI**: Handles HTTP requests and business logic
-- **PostgreSQL**: The SQL database to store users and verification data.
+- **PostgreSQL**: Stores user and verification data
-- **MailDev**: The SMTP testing service to simulate user email verification.
+- **MailDev**: Simulates an SMTP email server
-- **RabbitMQ**: The message broker used to queue asynchronous tasks.
+- **RabbitMQ**: Message broker for background tasks
-- **Celery Worker**: The worker that processes background tasks from the queue.
+- **Celery Worker**: Processes asynchronous tasks

 ```mermaid
 architecture-beta